EEOC employment lawyers busy this month on employment discrimination

 EEOC sues Hertz for disability discrimination

 The Denver EEOC office alleges Hertz refused to hire an applicant for a mobility impairment.
-The EEOC alleges the employer recruited an employee for a car sales position.
+The EEOC alleges the Denver employer recruited an employee for a car sales position.
 After an interview, the manager was concerned the applicant used a cane.
 Although the applicant was highly qualified, Hertz hired two other people with less experience.
 The EEOC alleges the employer made hiring decisions on the basis of the disability.
 That is an unlawful form of disability discrimination.
+Looking for a labor and employment law attorney in Denver, Colorado?

 Restaurant chain sued by EEOC for refusing to hire an applicant who needed a religious accommodation